Parisman1/Parisman1/README.md

 - ⚡ Fun fact: ...
 -->

+### Howdy
+My name is Paris Estes, I am working to get into the field.
+While I apply I am doing a lot of side projects to qualm the need to code.

 # Current projects
 - A spotify Api program to get a personalized 'radio' using a backlog playlist